DonovanGallaway/PolyKey/README.md

 Application is currently broken down to the tonic, as well as Dominant, Sub/Supertonic, and Lower/Upper Mediant scale functions.
 I thought about breaking it further and overtoning out the last two of the tonic (what would be the subdominant and superdominant scales), but they don't appear to have any overlap in either direction with any of the other scale functions.
 As such, I cannot conceive of their use in this early stage of development.

 There is an interesting fact which is causing me to pause and add something on this, namely that the Subtonic appears to be pretty tonally useful in scale-building and arpeggios.
 Since it falls at eigth in the tonic harmonic set, I assumed that it would be of little use (like the sub/superdominant scales).
 However, it has a great deal of overlap with the dominant as well as mediant scales, and so is more immediately useful in my eyes for modulation.

+## Housekeeping Notes
+For me or anyone who wants to help with bugfixes/optimization

+- AudioContext object sometimes drops, including in dev on any page changes (probably unavoidable) but also randomly if too many clicks
+- Adding keybindings to stuff to play the keyboard more like a piano
+- Moving that godawful styling case/elseif nightmare to some more readable separate helper function(s)
+- Chord functionality
+- General code refactoring/cleanup/optimization
+- Ability to dynamically change the fundamental, as well as the wave form
+- More optimized octave ranges/arrangements
+- Show/hide chromatic functions as needed/desired
+- Ability to add octave ranges for any function as needed/desired